You see a company that’s advertising ridiculously low rates for replacement windows and it’s almost too good to be true.

 - Use right amount of screws depending on size of window

-- Square and level it off to make sure window operates properly
+- Square and level it off with shims to make sure window operates properly

-- Install drip cap on top of flashing
+- Install drip cap on top of window underneath the siding of the home

-- Use high-quality caulk for interior and silicone for exterior
+- Use high-quality painters caulk for the interior side of the window and OSI Quad silicone for the outside of the window

 - Install finish moldings